 Rich Solar was established in 2005 with the products being manufactured in Zhejiang China.
 Their headquarters are based in Montclair California.
 They produce solar panels, power stations, controllers, inverters and accessories.
 Which are shipped all over the world.

-What is the Rich Solar 200w solar briefcase?
+What is the Rich Solar 200w portable solar briefcase?

-The portable solar panel is actually two 100w panels joined together.
+The Rich Solar 200 watt portable solar briefcase is actually two 100w panels joined together.
 They are wired in parallel, this gives the panel its 200 watt power rating.
 They are held together with metal hinges and latches that fold like a past table.

 The black monocrystalline solar cells are encased in a metal frame and tempered glass front.
 It has corner protectors and attached handle.
 A heavy duty metal kickstand to find the perfect angle for capturing maximum sunlight.
 And a 20A built in solar controller.
 The whole unit has an exterior protective case that makes it look like a briefcase.